Dynafit Ultra 100 Review: Flair, Performance, AND Comfort! It’s a Winner!

 This review shares my thoughts on these all-terrain, ultra trail running shoes and why they deserve more attention here in the US.

 All opinions are our own and never influenced by brands.
-If you buy through links on this page, we may earn a small commission.
-Here's our process.
+If you buy through links, we may earn a commission.

-In this Dynafit Ultra 100 review, I’ll be going over the key specifications of these ultra trail running shoes, what I love about them, what could be improved and finally whether I believe they’re worthy of becoming a part of your running gear.
+In this Dynafit Ultra 100 review, I’ll be going over the key specifications of these ultra running shoes, what I love about them, what could be improved and finally whether I believe they’re worthy of becoming a part of your running gear.

 Near the bottom of this review, you’ll also find my performance video review of how they actually perform on the trails and essentially what they’re like in real-life conditions with all the marketing put aside.
 Okay, let’s get straight into it!